 Training and Experience :

-Possession of a valid driver's license or the ability to meet the transportation requirements of this position.
+Possession of a valid Wisconsin driver’s license and ability to meet the transportation requirements of the position.

 Ability to be bonded.